 Readers who haven’t seen it are duly warned that there are spoilers for the film through those links, just as there are coming up here after the next image — including a mention of the last scene of the movie.
 I truly hope that if you’re a holdout what I’ve written here changes your mind and you get to see Gravity while it’s still at the proverbial theater near you.

-I questioned around the time that Bullock's character, Dr. Ryan Stone, was quickly fading whether she would even survive.
-The film was so matter-of-fact that Stone's death seemed like a distinct possibility and one I realized I was okay with.
+I questioned around the time that Bullock’s character, Dr. Ryan Stone, was quickly fading whether she would even survive.
+The film was so matter-of-fact that Stone’s death seemed like a distinct possibility and one I realized I was okay with.
 I rooted for her to make it, of course; however, watching her travails, at such an intimate lack of remove thanks to the close-quarters cinematography and enveloping 3D, left me feeling her exhaustion.
-It's not that I didn't want her to keep trying, but at some point luck, oxygen, and the spark of life run out.
+It’s not that I didn’t want her to keep trying, but eventually luck, oxygen, and the spark of existence must run out.

 Gravity was directed by Alfonso Cuarón from a script written by Alfonso and Jonás Cuarón, edited by Alfonso Cuarón and Mark Sanger, produced by Alfonso Cuarón for Esperanto Filmoj and David Heyman for Heyday Films, and distributed by Warner Bros.
 Entertainment.
 At this writing it has earned $200 million in the US and over $350 million worldwide per Box-Office Mojo against a $100 million budget, with a crazy-high score of 96 on Metacritic.